navikt/isdialogmote/README.md

 ![Build status](https://github.com/navikt/isdialogmote/workflows/main/badge.svg?branch=master)

 # isdialogmote
 Isdialogmote is a backend service for handling of DialogmoteInnkallinger.
 Dialogmoteinnkallinger are handled by SYFO-veiledere in Syfomodiaperson(https://github.com/navikt/syfomodiaperson) in Modia.

+When the time for a dialogmote 2 is set, the Veileder sends out eletronic letters to inform of this.
+These letters are handled in this application as DialogmoteVarsel.
+This app has api DialogmoteVarsel endpoints for Arbeidsgiver, Arbeidstaker and Veileder.

 ## Technologies used
 * Docker